Aditi-svg7/dsa-visit/README.md

 ## Why

-Because after learning a programming language (the basics) the next step towards immproving is to invest time in continued practice of "effective and efficient" working with that programming language.
+Because after learning a programming language (the basics) the next step towards immproving is to invest time in continued practice of "effective and efficient" working by practicing coding and logic with that programming language (the only way you learn any language is by actually using it yourself).
 You learn exactly what and how that programming language can help you with, in different contexts (like storing, managing, accessing data) and utilize the superior computational power of computers while being efficient the whole time.

 ## What